-Figure 10 Latitudinal bias distribution between RO BATH and ECMWF LRTH (RO-ECMWF) during 2018.6-2018.8
+Figure 10 Latitudinal bias distribution between RO BATH and ECMWF LRTH (RO-ECMWF) from 2018.6 to 2018.8 (JJA).

 5 Comparison between RO BATH and RO LRTH

-In above sect.
-3 and sect.
-4, we take ECMWF LRTH as the true value for tropopause height to analyse the absolute bias of RO LRTH and RO BATH.
-As a supplement, comparison results of different methods based on corresponding RO data are provided in this section for objective assessment of the difference between LRTH and BATH.
+In sections 3 and sect.
+4, we took ECMWF LRTH as the true value for tropopause height, to analyse the absolute bias of RO LRTH and RO BATH.
+In this section, comparative results of different methods based on corresponding RO data for objective assessment of the difference between LRTH and BATH are presented.